sahlas/brackets-node-madge/README.md

 this extension enables you to generate reports to show your module dependencies using MaDGe - Module Dependency Graph - https://github.com/pahen/node-madge/

+## Summary
+Once installed you can search for module dependencies and module circular-dependencies by highlighting a source folder in your own project.
+This will present to context menu options - List Dependencies and Find Circular Dependencies.
+Once results are reported you can further your analysis and select a given module in the results list that on 'click' will invoke the 'search for modules that depend on this module_id' method - giving you a list of dependent modules (or a message saying none exist).

 ## Installation
 Use Brackets "File -> Install Extension" tool